 Winning the prestigious Moskowitz Prize—the only global award that recognizes outstanding quantitative research in socially responsible investing (SRI)—is no small feat.
 Since 1996, when US SIF helped to launch the annual prize, winners have explored topics like shareholder activism, socially responsible mutual funds and whether social responsibility in investing is a catalyst to financial performance.

-Congratulations to the 2012 Moskowitz Prize Winners: Elroy Dimson (London Business School), Oğuzhan Karakaş (Boston College), and Xi Li (Temple University), who were selected from over 40 submissions for their paper “Active Ownership”.
+Congratulations to the 2013 Moskowitz Prize Winner: Caroline Flammer (Ivey Business School), was selected from a record 49 submissions for her paper "Does Corporate Social Responsibility Lead to Superior Financial Performance?
+A Regression Discontinuity Approach.”
 Please click here to read more about this year’s and previous years' Moskowitz Prize Winners.

 The Moskowitz Prize is named for Milton Moskowitz, one of the first investigators to publish comparisons of the financial performance of screened and unscreened portfolios, including “The 100 Best Companies to Work for in America.”

 The call for papers for the 2014 Moskowitz Prize will be distributed in early summer 2014.
 For questions regarding submission, please contact Prize Administrator Amy Dinh at email@example.com; for other questions regarding the Moskowitz Prize, please contact Faculty Co-Chairs Lloyd Kurtz at firstname.lastname@example.org or Nadja Guenster at email@example.com

 "Dr. Flammer's study is an outstanding and unique contribution to the large amount of literature on the link between CSR and financial performance.
 Her innovative approach allows her to overcome the endogeneity problems that affect most previous studies.
 She can provide convincing empirical evidence that advance our understanding of the value of active ownership and show that companies adopting CSR proposals have seen financial benefits as well."